 On January 7, 2019, Tony Evers assumed office as the Governor of Wisconsin.

-On July 1, 2019, the United States Census Bureau estimated that the population of Wisconsin was 5,822,434.
+On July 1, 2019, the United States Census Bureau estimated Wisconsin's population to be 5,822,434, a 2.4% increase since the 2010 census.

 In 2020, Democrat Joe Biden won Wisconsin by a narrow margin of 0.63%.

-In 2020, Wisconsin's gross domestic product was $348 billion.
+In 2020, Wisconsin's gross domestic product was $348 billion, reflecting its diverse economy.

-In 2020, the Ryder Cup golf competition between USA and Europe was held at Whistling Straits golf club.
+In 2020, the Ryder Cup golf competition between USA and Europe was held at Sheboygan's Whistling Straits golf club.

 In a 2020 study, Wisconsin was ranked as the 25th easiest state for citizens to vote in.